Wramberg/TerminalView/README.md

 * Password prompts
 * Basically everything you would expect from a terminal

-**Note, if you encounter any issues please check the "Common problems" section below for a solution.**
+**Note, if you encounter any issues please check the "Common problems" section at the bottom for a solution.**

 ![example.gif](https://raw.githubusercontent.com/Wramberg/TerminalView/master/example.gif "TerminalView Demonstration")